philbeet/PortScanner/README.md

 # PortScanner
-A slower, self-made nmap rip off, because I like building my own tools
+A slower, self-made nmap rip off, because I like building my own tools.

+THIS IS FOR EDUCATIONAL PURPOSES ONLY.
+NOT TO BE USED FOR ILLICIT ACTIVITIES